jnarendran/jnarendran.github.io/_projects/egShells.md

 Tools/Skills: Silicone Molding, Dynamic Mechancial Testing (Instron machine), Pneumatics, MATLAB, Python

-Shell structures are an attractive choice for engineered structures due to their efficient load distribution, high strength-weight ratio, and unique appearance.
+Shell structures are an attractive choice for engineered structures due to their efficient load distribution, high strength-to-weight ratio, and unique appearance.
 However, shell structures also display sensitivity to imperfections which can result in catastrophic failure if improperly loaded.
 In this work, I have designed an elastogranular (EG) shell structure capable of reversibly varying physical properties in order to study the mechanics of shell stiffening and buckling behavior.

 EG Shell design characteristics
 - Increased stiffness up to 3.5X of unactuated EG shell